dfinity/ic-pub-key/DEMO.md

 # Demo

 ## Chain Fusion Signer Root Key
-I have modified the staging chanin fusion signer so that it can provide its root key:
+I have modified the staging chain fusion signer so that it can provide its root key:

 Provide an empty derivation path:
 ```